INSTITUTE NEUROSCIENCE GRADUATE PROGRAM TRAINEES (NGP)

 BS Neuroscience & Behavior, Florida Atlantic University

-"I am particularly interested in Neurophysiology, which studies the nervous system function.
-To be more specific, I am fascinated with studying synapses, which assist in neural communication, and neuroplasticity, which involves the change or reorganization of neural networks.
+"I was excited that I was able to experience three different labs in my rotations with Dr. Wen Shen, Dr. Jang (John) Wu, and Dr. Howard Prentice in my first year in the NGP.
+I am particularly interested in Neurophysiology, which studies the nervous system function.
+To be more specific, I am fascinated with studying synapses, which assist in neural communication, and neuroplasticity, concerning the change or reorganization of neural networks.
 I am also interested in the morphology of neurons, connecting their function to how they are structured.
-Currently, I am being mentored by Dr. Wen Shen while researching a new subgroup of amacrine cells in the mouse retina.
-Dr. Shen has been assisting me on using electrophysiology techniques, such as voltage clamp and patch-clamp, to study these retinal cells."
+Currently, I am being mentored by Dr. Wen Shen while researching neurons in the mouse retina.
+Dr. Shen has been assisting me on using electrophysiology techniques, such as voltage clamp and patch-clamp, to study these retinal cells.
+My goal is to study the neural mechanism of a new subtype of neurons in the mouse retina that expresses the receptor tyrosine kinase by using Cre techniques and intravitreal injections of AAV-GFP to differentiate neuron morphology and different drugs to identify their function and synaptic activity.

 VALORIE WISEMAN